 ELIGIBILITY CRITERIA: Most families are served through a closed referral system which must come through the Family Networks.
 We welcome… [Continue Reading]

 The Family Resource Center of Northern Berkshire County is a family support program of Child Care of the Berkshires.
 Our philosophy is that parents are the child’s first teacher and that play is how children learn.
 Our groups and programs give parents and care-givers the support they need to be loving and nurturing and to guide children in positive ways toward becoming healthy, happy productive adults.
 Focusing on serving families with children prenatal through Age 8

 Play & Learn Groups: Held days, evenings and some Saturdays .
-Please click on the link to see our Fall 2014 Play and Learn Group… [Continue Reading]
+Please click on the link to see our Fall and winter 2014 Play… [Continue Reading]

 Healthy Families Program